 Professor Maya Steinitz teaches civil procedure, corporations, international business transactions, and international arbitration.
 Her research focuses on a wide range of topics including the intersection of civil litigation and corporate law, public and business international law, transnational dispute resolution, and the global legal profession.
 She is one of the nation's leading experts on litigation finance.
 Professor Steinitz served as a litigator at Latham & Watkins, LLP (2003-2009) and Flemming, Zulack & Williamson LLP (2001-2002).
 She also clerked for the Hon.
-Esther Hayut, currently the Chief Justice of the Israeli Supreme Court (1998-1999).
+Esther Hayut, former Chief Justice of the Supreme Court of Israel (1998-1999).
 Today, Professor Steinitz remains active in international dispute resolution.
-She regularly serves as an arbitrator, expert, and counsel in international and domestic arbitrations and is a Member of the ICC Commission on Arbitration and of the Academic Council of the Institute for Transnational Arbitration.
+She regularly serves as an arbitrator, expert, and counsel in international and domestic arbitrations.
 Her articles have been published by leading law reviews and law journals.
-She has recently published a book about cross-border mass tort litigation titled "The Case for an International Court of Civil Justice" (Cambridge University Press 2019) and is currently working on a book project tentatively titled "Law and the Self: An Imaginary Exchange of Letters between H.L.A.
-Hart and G.H.
-Mead."
+Her book about transnational mass tort litigation, "The Case for an International Court of Civil Justice," was published by Cambridge University Press in 2019 and her next monograph, "Litigation Finance, Law Firm Ownership, and The Future of the Legal Profession" is forthcoming by Cambridge University Press.